Heading into a new work or volunteer position?

 - Mind the sounds and movements you make (e.g. yawning and bouncing your leg)

-- Still smile; the muscles around your eyes can show you’re smiling behind your mask
+- Smile; the muscles around your eyes can show you’re smiling even if you're wearing a mask

 4. Observe more, listen more